tshepang/blog/content/Kubo And The Two Strings.md

 It got some very nice visuals in moments where magic occurs.
-The dialog also feels fresh, and I loved the character design of the evil sisters, which is some of the best I\'ve seen, complete with their animation.
+The dialog also feels fresh, and I loved the character design of the evil sisters, which is some of the best I've seen, complete with their animation.